Call

 Day 8 Grytviken and Fortuna Bay, South Georgia and South Sandwich Islands

-Often called the 'Galapagos of the Poles,' South Georgia has a number of landing sites with half a million King penguins or three million breeding pairs of Macaroni penguins, making up the largest population in the world alongside harrumphing Elephant seals.
-Among the remarkable sites on South Georgia, is Grytviken, the historic whaling station where legendary British explorer Ernest Shackleton (1874–1922) now rests.
+Often called the ‘Galapagos of the Poles’, South Georgia boasts a number of landing sites home to half a million King Penguins and three million breeding pairs of Macaroni Penguins, the largest population in the world, alongside harrumphing Southern Elephant Seals.
+Among its remarkable sites is Grytviken, the historic whaling station where the legendary British explorer Sir Ernest Shackleton (1874–1922) is buried.
+A visit to his gravesite to offer a ‘toast to the Boss’ is a quintessential Antarctic tradition.

-This picturesque bay is located on the southern coast of South Georgia Island, part of the South Georgia and the South Sandwich Islands in the South Atlantic Ocean.
-This bay is renowned for its dramatic landscapes, featuring rugged cliffs and glacially-carved scenery.
-It serves as a significant site for wildlife observation, particularly for seals and penguins commonly found in the area.
-The bay's remote and pristine environment makes it a notable destination for scientific research and adventure tourism.
+Fortuna Bay is a picturesque fjord located on the northern coast of South Georgia.
+This bay is renowned for its dramatic landscapes, featuring rugged cliffs and glacially carved scenery.
+It serves as a significant site for wildlife observation, particularly for King Penguins and Antarctic Fur Seals.
+The bay’s remote and pristine environment makes it a notable destination for adventure tourism; it is also famous as the penultimate stop on Shackleton’s historic traverse from King Haakon Bay to Stromness.

 Meals included: Breakfast; Lunch; Dinner